M66B/FairEmail/FAQ.md

 To prevent the email server from moving a message into the spam folder again and again, auto classification out of the spam folder will not be done.

+The message classifier calculates the chance a message belongs in a folder (class).
+There are two options in the miscellaneous settings that control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:

+* *Minimum class chance*: the minimum chance a message belongs in a folder (default 20 %)
+* *Minimum class difference*: the minimum difference with the next best folder (default 50 %)

+Considering the defaults option values:

+* Apples 40 % and bananas 30 % would be disregarded because the difference of 25 % is below the minimum of 50 %
+* Apples 15 % and bananas 5 % would be disregarded because the chance for apples is below the minimum of 20 %
+* Apples 50 % and bananas 20 % would result in selecting apples

 Classification is optimized to use as little resources as possible, but will inevitably use some extra battery power.